taylorjdawson/Content/projects/Plasma MVP/JavaScript/Create Plasma Deposit/task.md

 > It is important to name the variables as `owner`, `amount`, and `blockNumber` because when we build the JavaScript Plasma chain, we will refer specifically to the event arguments in order to add the deposit to the Plasma chain.

 2. Emit the `DepositCreated` event within the `deposit` function.

+> The BlockNumber for this event will be the deposit block number prior to being incremented.